Cuvée wine

 Bouquet

-Bouquet comes from the French and describes the characteristic scent of a wine, reminiscent of a bouquet of flowers.
+Bouquet describes the typical scent of a wine, reminiscent of a fresh bouquet of flowers.

 Chambrating